 Pac-12 football season to kick off in November

-The Pac-12 on Thursday set a Nov.
-6 start date for a six-game football regular season, following the Big Ten in overturning its August decision to postpone until spring because of concerns about playing through the pandemic.
+The Pac-12 set a Nov.
+6 start date Thursday for a seven-game football season, following the Big Ten in overturning an August decision to postpone until spring because of concerns about playing through the pandemic.

+With the conference having secured daily COVID-19 testing for its athletes and having been given the green light from some state and local health officials in California and Oregon, the Pac-12 university presidents voted unanimously to lift a Jan.
+1 moratorium on athletic competition.

-The conference's CEO group of university presidents voted unanimously to resume football and basketball, lifting a Jan.
-1 moratorium on athletic competition for Pac-12 schools.
-The men's and women's basketball seasons can start Nov.
-25, in line with the NCAA's recently announced opening date.
+The Pac-12′s men’s and women’s basketball seasons can start Nov.
+25, in line with the NCAA’s recently announced opening date.
+The football championship game is set for Dec.
+18 — along with other cross-division games that weekend — putting the conference in play for College Football Playoff and New Year's Six Bowl selection.

 “From the beginning of this crisis, our focus has been on following the science, data and counsel of our public health and infectious disease experts,” Pac-12 Commissioner Larry Scott said in a statement.
 “Our agreement with Quidel to provide daily rapid-results testing has been a game-changer in enabling us to move forward with confidence that we can create a safe environment for our student-athletes while giving them the opportunity to pursue their dreams.”